-Investments consist principally of U.S. government obligations and corporate debt securities and are classified as available-for-sale as of September 30, 1998 and 1997.
+Investments consist principally of U.S. government and government agency obligations and corporate debt securities and are classified as available-for-sale as of September 30, 1999 and 1998.
 Available-for-sale investments are reported at fair value with unrealized gains and losses excluded from operations and reported as a separate component of stockholders' equity, except for other-than-temporary impairments, which are reported as a charge to current operations and result in a new cost basis for the investment.

-The amortized cost, unrealized holding gains and losses, and fair value of investments as of September 30, 1998, and the amortized cost of the investments, which approximated fair value as of September 30, 1997, were as follows:
+The amortized cost, unrealized holding gains and losses, and fair value of investments as of September 30, 1999 and 1998 were as follows: